arpabet/beans/README.md

 }
 ```

+Element should implement beans.NamedBean interface in order to be injected to map.
+Bean name would be used as a key of the map.
+Dublicates are not allowed.

-In this case Element can implement beans.NamedBean interface to override bean name and also implement beans.OrderedBean to assign order for the bean in collection.
+Element also can implement beans.OrderedBean to assign the order for the bean in collection.
+Sorted collection would be injected.
+It is allowed to have sorted and unsorted beans in collection, sorted goes first.

 ### beans.InitializingBean

-Added support for InitializingBean interface, whereas Beans Framework invokes PostConstruct method for each matching bean after injection phase.
+For each bean that implements InitializingBean interface, Beans Framework invokes PostConstruct() method at the time of Construction of the bean.
+This functionality could be used for safe initialization.

 Example:
 ```